alejoalvarez/java/Java 8/Method reference.md

 There are four kinds of method references:

 * Reference to a static method **ClassName::staticMethodName
-* Reference to a instance metho of a particular object **Object::instanceMethodName**
+* Reference to a instance method of a particular object **Object::instanceMethodName**
 * Reference to an instance method of an arbitrary object of a particular **ContainingType::methodName**
 * Reference to a constructor **ClassName::new**